Hyrasso/jit-lang/readme.md

 - first class function (check that they can be reassigned and passed as argument and called inside other functions) clarify a bit how that works if types only match themselves (is function declaration a value, that can be cast to match the function type?)
-- add struct member lookup (no need for assignment until mutability comes in)
-- add struct to the interpreter
+- add location in file to ast nodes for debugging
 - do some type checking
 - add fixed size array (very similar to struct)
 - add slice? (a fat pointer, so a struct with a size + a pointer) (needs to think about where the backing memory comes from, a fixd size array?)
 - read/write for compilation to have print/file read at compile time
 - inline some ast functions during compilation
+- seperate the ASTNodes and the runtime values (-> generate a simple bytecode from the ast)

 ## ideas